 Supported by: NEGWA/USW

-Opposed by: Massachusetts Attorney General’s Office; LEAN/NCLC
+Opposed by: Massachusetts Attorney General’s Office; LEAN, NCLC

 Statements in Opposition:

 Attorney General’s Office - Strongly opposes codifying the Department’s increase in the cap on annual change in revenue requirement.
 As discussed in Part Two, below, the cap should be lowered annually so that the GSEP ends in October 2030.